Abdulmuizzzzz/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a current working directory readme
+This is a listing directory readme